What Sets Lay-Z-Spa Apart?

 Setting Up A Lay-Z-Spa

-Lay-Z-Spa hot tubs require no tools for set up and are inflated by using the supplied pump.
-This takes approximately 5 minutes.
-Please refer to your Instruction Manual for specific set up information or watch our handy Setup Videos.
+Lay-Z-Spa hot tubs require no tools for set up and are inflated by using the supplied pump which can take as little as 5 minutes.
+Please refer to your Instruction Manual for specific setup information or refer to our getting started guide.

-From there all you need to do is fill the Lay-Z-Spa with fresh water, give it a commissioning shock dose of chlorine and wait for it to heat up!
-It is fine to fill the hot tub with warm water from the beginning if you wish.
-Read our Chemicals Guide for more information and guidance.
+After inflation, you need to is fill the Lay-Z-Spa with fresh water, give it a commissioning shock dose of chlorine and wait for it to heat up!
+You can fill the hot tub with warm water from the beginning if you wish.
+Read our Chemicals Guide for more information and guidance about hot tub chemicals.

 Yes, a Lay-Z-Spa needs to be placed on a completely flat and solid surface.

-Surroundings: Placing your Lay-Z-Spa near a windbreak such as a fence will help to reduce wind exposure, helping it to retain more heat and in turn help to reduce your running costs.
+Surroundings: Placing your Lay-Z-Spa near a windbreak such as a fence or wall will help to reduce wind chill, helping it to retain more heat and in turn help to reduce your running costs.
 You should also consider where you will drain the water when required.

 A Lay-Z-Spa is suitable for use both outdoors and indoors.
 Whilst most of our users set them up in their gardens, either on a hard surface such as a patio or on grass, some also set them up in a summer house, shed or garage.
 For use indoors, you should take time and care to consider factors such as drainage and ventilation.